DMFT-evolution/DYNAMITE/README.md

 ## Resume/continue runs

 On startup, the code looks for an existing checkpoint in the parameter directory (`data.h5` or `data.bin`) and resumes automatically if parameters match.
 A compatibility check against `params.txt` is performed when present, including version compatibility: versions are considered compatible if at least the first two positions of the version number agree (e.g., v1.2.3.4 is compatible with v1.2.5.6).
+If incompatible data is found, loading will be aborted unless the `--allow-incompatible-versions true` flag is used.
 If compatible data is found, the simulation will save its output into the existing directory.
 To inspect a params file without running:

 ```bash
 ./RG-Evo -c /path/to/Results/.../params.txt